smartcontractkit/crec-sdk/README.md

 - Verifying the event's authenticity and integrity using digital signatures
 - Decoding the verified event into a structured format that can be used by the application

-## Operations
+## Transacting

-Sending operations allows interacting with onchain smart contracts using a flexible account abstraction model.
+Sending onchain operations allows interacting with onchain smart contracts using a flexible account abstraction model.
 Operations can contain multiple transactions which will be executed atomically by an onchain smart account.
 Various smart accounts are available to support a number of signature algorithms, such as ECDSA and RSA.